cisco-ce/workspace-integrations-nodejs/README.md

 }
 ```

 Be aware that any status, event or command used in a workspace integration also needs to be specified in the manifest.
-Specifiying it in code is not enough be itself, and the SDK will not throw any errors if you for example subscribe to a status change that is not listed in the manifest.
+Specifying it in code is not enough be itself, and the SDK will not throw any errors if you for example subscribe to a status change that is not listed in the manifest.

 You can find a graphical editor for the manifest that makes this easier on [https://cisco-ce.github.io/workspace-integrations-editor/](https://cisco-ce.github.io/workspace-integrations-editor/).